kingluddite/web-dev-notes/frontend/js/react/wesbos/16-updating-order-state.md

 * This is the **HTML5** disabled property that we set to `true` if player status is not `active`

-## Where do we create a method to add to the Order Component?
+## Where do we create a method to add to the Lineup Component?
 `App.js`

 ```